Jeunese/jeunese.github.io/docs/docs-as-code.md

 As a technical writer working with PDFs, you have to wait until the next version to fix any issues, whether those are small fixes, like typos, or a major oversight, like incorrect technical detail.
 Even if you ship your documentation *with* the product itself in a README file, you can't fix any issues until the next release, and this might depend on convincing customers to upgrade.

+Finally, working with PDFs means first working with a word processing tool, like Microsoft Word.
+That means you'll spend a lot of time styling content as you write it, instead of fully focussing on your content.

 Online documentation removes these issues, especially if you adopt a "Docs-as-Code" approach.

 You don’t have to adopt a Docs-as-Code approach to maintain online documentation.
 The approach just streamlines the processes involved and ensures that the product and its documentation are aligned.